Sunak ‘will not hesitate’ to protect UK security after Red Sea strikes

 “But we, of course, will not hesitate to protect our security where required.”

-Mr Sunak’s comments come after Defence Secretary Grant Shapps said Britain needs to “wait and see” before deciding whether to take part in further strikes on the Yemeni rebels.
+Mr Sunak’s comments came after Defence Secretary Grant Shapps said Britain needs to “wait and see” before deciding whether to take part in further strikes on the Yemeni rebels.

 Western military activity continued over the weekend, with Washington on Saturday launching a new strike against a Houthi location in Yemen that was determined a threat, according to US officials.

-On Sunday, the US military confirmed that one of its fighter jets shot down an anti-ship cruise missile fired at an American destroyer in the Red Sea.
+The UK’s Maritime Trade Operations said a missile struck a ship just off the coast of Yemen in the Gulf of Aden.
+It came after the US military confirmed on Sunday that one of its fighter jets shot down an anti-ship cruise missile fired at an American destroyer in the Red Sea.

 Asked on Sky News if the UK could take part in more air strikes, Mr Shapps said: “We will now watch and monitor the situation very carefully.